 from Europe, USA, Denmark, Slovenia, Hungary

 – Ian Flitcroft, Ophthalmologist and pediatric eye surgeon at Children’s University Hospital Dublin Ireland

 – Frank Schaeffel, Head, Section of Neurobiology of the Eye, University of Tübingen, Germany

 – Thomas Aller, Optometrist, San Bruno, California.
-Multi-focal contact therapies to slow myopia eye growth in children.
+Multi-focal contact and Ortho-K therapies to slow myopia eye growth in children.

 – Earl Smith, Dean at the College of Optometry, University of Houston.